UNSW-MTRN4230-T2-2021/major-project-mtrn4230-H15A_cough_armie_ettiquette/Planning_and_Design/User_Interface_Design.md

 - Will the UI take in the player's actual move, or just the confirmation that the player has ended their turn?
 If the latter, then the game controller needs to request a user move.
 - Shouldn't the game controller be making the image requests to determine the board state?
 Otherwise how will it know when to read the image data?
 We may be able to use a service for this too, instead of a topic, as there is no need to constantly read in this information.
 - What message classes should we separate the messages into?
-- What areas are Jo and Daniel working on that we need to synchronise with?
+- What areas are Jo and Daniel working on that we need to synchronise with? **Daniel: Computer Vision - seeing the pieces and determining what they are.
+Rule Violation Check is optional.**
+- Split up messages to user interface into different topics.